Day 21 | Dealing With Scars

 But when I am able to forgive those involved in my separation from my mom and those who were involved in the separation of members of my community, I can feel that I am taking control of my emotions.
 The more I do it, the easier it gets the next time.

 Forgiveness is a powerful thing.

-José Cabrera is a 2018 graduate of Xavier University, a DACA recipient, and an immigration activist.
-He previously worked with the Intercommunity Justice and Peace Center in Cincinnati, Ohio, where he provided training on lobbying, organizing, and immigration policy, as well as shared his own immigration story.
-He is currently a government relations associate with NETWORK Lobby for Catholic Social Justice in Washington, D.C.
+José Arnulfo Cabrera is the director of education and advocacy for migration for the Ignatian Solidarity Network.
+He is a 2018 graduate of Xavier University, a DACA recipient, and an immigration activist.
+He previously worked with the Intercommunity Justice and Peace Center in Cincinnati, Ohio, where he provided training on lobbying, organizing, and immigration policy, as well as shared his own immigration story, and as a government relations associate with NETWORK Lobby for Catholic Social Justice in Washington, D.C.